NJ Special Needs Trusts and Disability Planning

 The Critical Component: A Plan of Care

-For a family with a special needs child, the goal of estate planning usually involves providing for the disabled child’s needs without jeopardizing eligibility for needs-based governmental benefits.
+For a family with a special-needs child, the goal of estate planning usually involves providing for the disabled child’s needs without endangering eligibility for needs-based governmental benefits.

-Parents may wish to make outright bequests to their children in equal shares.
-However, this distribution plan may be detrimental to a disabled child.
+Often, parents make outright bequests to their children in equal shares; however, this distribution plan may be detrimental for a disabled child.
 An inheritance could disqualify an adult disabled child from needs-based government assistance.
 Disqualification for public benefits may also occur if the disabled child is the beneficiary of a life insurance policy or retirement plan, or if the child owns a bank account individually or jointly with another.

 A special needs trust is a much safer vehicle for providing funds to a disabled loved one.
-The properly drafted trust will protect assets from the claims of creditors and preserve the chlld’s eligibility for the needs-based government assistance so vital to the child’s continued well-being.
+The trust will protect assets from the claims of creditors and should, if properly drafted, allow the child to continue to qualify for the needs-based government assistance so vital to the child’s continued well-being.

 Planning for Disabled and Special Needs Children photo.